psypherium/Mint-Potato-Fusion-Icon-Theme/README.md

 the only change that I have planned so far is to change the window controls from triangle-triangle-cross to centeredline-box-cross.

+If I am successful with the above, I might do some other stuff.

 original readme below

 ### 📄 `README.md` – *Mint-Relaxed-Icons*